Wait - you can vaporize dry herbs!

 In 2020, Puffco released the colorfully psychedelic Puffco Vision Plus.
 For an additional $10, you can grab this flashy version for an eye-catching, kaleidoscopic concentrate pen on the go!

 Cleaning & Maintenance

-Our Cleaning and Maintenance Guide is coming soon, but for now, make sure to clean the oven with a cotton swab after each load.
+Make sure to clean the oven with a cotton swab after each load.
 If you keep loading new extracts without first cleaning it, oils will permanently burn on the bottom of the ceramic oven.
 Check out our Cleaning and Maintenance Guide for a full rundown.

 Hold the Plus upright when hitting it, and until the oils cool inside.
 If you tilt it too much, or set it on its side after a hit, oils can run out of the oven and make a mess.

 Who’s the Puffco Plus for?